As mom of a son with life-threatening food allergies,

 Well, so do retired people and families in private school.

 We will be paying money to the schools our entire life as long as we are home owners.

 Moving to a less expensive district can alleviate some of the tax sting.

 MORE INFORMATION ABOUT HOME SCHOOLING

-- There are so many curriculum and methods out there now.
-Choose what's best for your family!
+There are so many curriculum and methods out there.
+Choose what’s best for your family!

-- You don't have to pick one thing and stick to it.
-Changing curriculum or schools is fine.
-Do what's best for now and be willing to change as needed.
+You don’t have to pick one thing and stick to it.
+Changing curriculum or school decisions is fine.
+Do what’s best for now and be willing to change as needed.

 I hope you are encouraged to dream a little further about educating your kiddos at home.